dcgerard/rmbayes_sims/README.md

 To run these scripts, you will need to have the latest version of R and GNU Make.

-1. Open up the `rmbayes_sims` R project and restore the renv:
+1. Open up the rmbayes_sims R project (by double clicking on “rmbayes_sims.Rproj”) and restore the renv:

     ``` r
     renv::restore()